Soko’s gorgeous baubles go beyond fair trade.

 To further their commitment to innovation, Soko has partnered with Pencils of Promise to help build a new school in Ghana.
 Soko’s innovative business model is empowering a community of makers in Kenya, and giving back to other need-based communities across Africa.

 The future is bright for this ethical fast fashion brand.
 Next on the horizon for Soko is bags, and possibly (well, hopefully for us) clothes!
-Keep Soko’s one-of-kind piece jewelry on your wish list this holiday season and you will be the belle of the ball!
+Keep Soko’s one-of-kind piece jewelry on your wish list and you will be the belle of the ball!